 Sit-on-top or sit-in fishing kayak?

-The main two types of kayaks available are the sit in fishing kayak and the sit on top fishing kayaks.
-Most fishers go for the sit in fishing kayaks, as you can add accessories, get in out easily and wade if you wish.
-However, with the sit in kayaks you are more likely to get a bit wet which can be particularly unpleasant in cold temperatures.
+The main two types of kayaks available are the sit-in fishing kayak and the sit-on-top fishing kayaks.
+Most fishers go for the sit-in fishing kayaks, as you can add accessories, get in out easily and wade if you wish.
+One of the best accessories we recommend is a fish finder for kayak so you can see what fish you’re targeting.
+However, with the sit-in kayaks, you are more likely to get a bit wet which can be particularly unpleasant in cold temperatures.

 What to Look For When Choosing a Fishing Kayak